tnicko1/Retail-Operations-Suite/SECURITY.md

 I take the security of this project seriously.
 If you discover a security vulnerability, I would greatly appreciate your help in disclosing it to me privately so that I can address it.

-Please report any vulnerabilities directly to me via email at: [Your-Email-Address@example.com]
+Please report any vulnerabilities directly to me via email at: tnicko@proton.me

 When reporting a vulnerability, please include the following: